 These Christmas Wafers, and the home ritual surrounding their use, originated in Poland.
 This custom and ritual is also popular in Slovakia, Lithuania, Ukraine, and other parts of Catholic Eastern Europe.

-Christmas Wafers (Oplatki) are available after Mass at the information Table on the plaza this weekend and in the coming weeks before Christmas.
+Christmas Wafers (Oplatki) have been available after Mass at the Information Table on the plaza for the past several weekends and will be available this weekend as well.